yonrasgg/TechNomadiX/_posts/2020-03-20-python-variables.md

 ---

-**Next Steps**: In the next post, we'll explore **Aritmetic Operators**.
+**Next Steps**: In the next post, we'll explore [*Aritmetic Operators*](https://gaaspkm.online/posts/aricmetic-operators/).
 You'll learn the best practices and common pitfalls to avoid.
-Keep learning and happy coding! 🎉
+Keep learning and happy coding!